fzi-forschungszentrum-informatik/TSInterpret/CONTRIBUTING.md

 - new Features/Methods
 - fix typos, improve code quality, code coverage

+## Basic Development Workflow

+1. Fork the main branch from the GitHub repository.
+2. Clone your fork locally.
+3. Commit changes.
+4. Push the changes to your fork.
+5. Send a pull request from your fork back to the original main branch.

 ## Development Installation
 ```
 git clone https://github.com/fzi-forschungszentrum-informatik/TSInterpret.git
 pip install -e .[dev]
 ```
 Please add an extra branch for your development.
 Do not develop on the main branch.

+## Adding a new Algorithm

+1. Pick a class from `FeatureAttribution`, `InstanceBased` or `InterpretabilityBase`, depending on the Algorithms Features.
+More information on the taxonomy can be found <a href="https://fzi-forschungszentrum-informatik.github.io/TSInterpret/Interpretability/#taxonomy">here</a>.
+2. Make sure you implement the required method `explain`.
+For Algorithms that inherit from `InterpretabilityBase`, you will also need to implement `plot`.
+In all other cases a deafault plot function is available.
+3. Add to  `__init__` method.
+4. If possible provide a default value for each parameter.
+5. Write a comprehensive docstring with example usage.
+6. Write tests in `./tests`.
+7. Ideally, add a notebook with sample usage to `./docs/Notebooks`.

 ## Git pre-commit hooks